In the world of IT, reliability isn’t applauded. It’s assumed.

 Sitting in his London office, Adam submits a print job with the twelve documents and another with twelve information packs.
 The next day, Adam arrives in Munich at 8.00am.
 He walks up to the nearest printer, taps a proximity card to retrieve his print jobs, and collects all of his documents for the board meeting.
 No muss, no fuss.

 “That was easy.”

-ABCmeds has invested in pull printing software that has allowed Zach to print from any device on the corporate network.
-Zach is a very happy user.
+ABCmeds has invested in pull printing software that has allowed Adam to print from any device on the corporate network.
+Adam is a very happy user.
 He pops out to a nearby café for a quick coffee break before his meeting.

 On the other side of the Atlantic, Zach also has an important meeting to attend.
 He is based in the XYZmart offices in New Jersey and has an early morning flight to the corporate headquarters in Atlanta, GA.
 Working late into the evening, Zach finally has all of his documents ready to print.
 He presses ‘print’ and rushes to his local multifunction print device.